-Due to the equality constraint, i.e., $r=\sqrt{2\epsilon}$, the optimization is on a circle with the only variable $\theta$.
-By differentiating the objective in (\ref{M19}) wrt $\theta$, it is verified that the necessary condition for the maximum value is $\theta\in\{\frac{3\pi}{4}, \frac{7\pi}{4}\}$.
-As a result, the maximiser of (\ref{M32}) is in the form of $\mathbf{w}_n = [\mathbf{w}_\textnormal{pas}-\sqrt{\epsilon}, \mathbf{w}_\textnormal{pas}+\sqrt{\epsilon}]$ or $[\mathbf{w}_\textnormal{pas}+\sqrt{\epsilon}, \mathbf{w}_\textnormal{pas}-\sqrt{\epsilon}]$.
-The designer can try both and choose the one which maximises (\ref{M29}) the most.
-Observe from section \ref{Privacy_Prel_Inte}, that the interpretability is not affected if both of the parameters are shifted in the same direction.
-This is also easy to verity from (\ref{M33}) in which case results in zero MSE.
-Note that the same approach in this Remark can be used to convert the problem in (\ref{M32}) into an optimization over an n-Sphere with a fixed radius (due to the equality constraint).
-This would eliminate one variable and convert the problem to an unconstrained optimization over the surface an n-Sphere which could speed up the optimization process. \end{remark}
+Given the equality constraint, i.e., $r = \sqrt{2\varepsilon}$, the optimization occurs on a circle with the only variable being $\theta$.
+By differentiating the objective in (\ref{M19}) with respect to $\theta$, it is verified that the necessary condition for the maximum value is $\theta \in \{\frac{3\pi}{4}, \frac{7\pi}{4}\}$.
+As a result, the maximizer of (\ref{M33}) can be either $[\mathbf{w}_\textnormal{pas} - \sqrt{\varepsilon}, \mathbf{w}_\textnormal{pas} + \sqrt{\varepsilon}]$ or $[\mathbf{w}_\textnormal{pas} + \sqrt{\varepsilon}, \mathbf{w}_\textnormal{pas} - \sqrt{\varepsilon}]$.
+The designer can try both configurations and select the one which maximizes (\ref{M33}) the most.
+From section \ref{Privacy_Prel_Inte}, observe that interpretability is not compromised if both parameters shift in the same direction.
+This is also easy to verify from (\ref{M33}), where such a case results in zero MSE.
+Note that the same approach in this remark can be used to convert the problem in (\ref{M32}) into an optimization over an n-Sphere with a fixed radius (due to the equality constraint), thus eliminating one variable and converting the problem into an unconstrained optimization over the surface of an n-Sphere, which could accelerate the optimization process. \end{remark}

-\begin{remark} The problem in (\ref{M32}) is a simple vector-based optimization problem which is solved using algorithms, such as ``trust-region constrained'' or ``sequential least squares programming''.
-In our numerical experiments, we use the former using Scipy package in python.
-Observe that when the equality constraint in (\ref{M32}) is replaced with inequality, and for larger values of $\epsilon$, there can be possibly an infinite number of solutions for (\ref{M32}) that result in $\mathbf{A}_n^T\mathbf{A}_n = \mathbf{\mathbf{w}_n^T\mathbf{J}^T\mathbf{J}\mathbf{w_n}} = 0$.
-This could be the case for vectors with equal components that are in the $\epsilon$-vicinity of $\mathbf{w}_\textnormal{pas}$.
-Considering equality constraint, significantly affects the demanding task of discarding such solutions. \end{remark}
+\begin{remark} For larger values of $\varepsilon$, there can be possibly an infinite number of solutions for (\ref{M32}) that result in $\mathbf{A}_n^T\mathbf{A}_n = \mathbf{w}_n^T\mathbf{J}^T\mathbf{J}\mathbf{w}_n = 0$.
+This could occur for vectors with equal components that are within the $\varepsilon$-vicinity of $\mathbf{w}_\textnormal{pas}$.
+Considering the equality constraint significantly affects the demanding task of discarding such solutions.
+Therefore, one possible direction to speed up the computation in (\ref{M32}) is to replace the equality constraint with an inequality, \end{remark}